clover/SandboxMerchantSeedingTool/README.md

 This script is intended to be used by developers to seed a Clover Sandbox account, assisting with your third party application development and testing.
 It creates orders and makes in-full, credit card payments for those orders using the Clover REST APIs.
 These orders are based on the pre-existing inventory of the merchant.
 Items are selected randomly, and each order consists of one item.

+The credit card information in lines 17-20 is a test Visa provided by First Data.
+It will properly process fake payments in the Clover Sandbox environment, but is invalid for real transactions.

 ### General Usage

 - Open the file in a text editor and configure the script on lines 5-9.